 St. Francis has not been issued any Notice of Noncompliance by the Committee.

 Disclosure of Consumer Information

-The method of instruction at this law school for the Juris Doctor (J.D.) degree program is principally by technological means including interactive classes.
+The method of instruction at St. Francis for the Juris Doctor (J.D.) degree program is principally by technological means including interactive classes.

 Study at, or graduation from, this law school may not qualify a student to take the bar examination or to satisfy the requirements for admission to practice in jurisdictions other than California.
 A student intending to seek admission to practice law in a jurisdiction other than California should contact the admitting authority in that jurisdiction for information regarding the legal education requirements in that jurisdiction for admission to the practice of law.

-St. Francis’ internal academic regulations are in many cases more stringent than those promulgated in the above disclosure statement and students are urged to carefully read the St. Francis General Catalog for further information.
+St. Francis’ internal academic regulations are more stringent than those promulgated by the Committee of Bar Examiners of the State Bar of California and students are urged to carefully read the St. Francis General Catalog each quarter.